shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> drop table GotAtLeastFour;
+  drop table GotAtLeastFour;

 Good riddance.
 In fact, we never needed that pesky tempory table in the first place:

 .. code-block:: sql

-  sqlite> select GROUP_CONCAT(ParameterIndex) from Signatures natural join (select MorseGraphIndex from MorseGraphVertices where Vertex=3);
+  select GROUP_CONCAT(ParameterIndex) from Signatures natural join (select MorseGraphIndex from MorseGraphVertices where Vertex=3);

 .. code-block:: sql